 Some of the foods included on this tour:

 - Philly Cheesesteak

 - Tomato Pie

 - Whiz Fries

 - And more!

 While you discover the best eats that Philadelphia has to offer, you’ll learn all about the history of the city.

-The annual LGBT Pride Parade and Festival takes place in 2020 on June 14.
+The annual LGBT Pride Parade and Festival takes place every year in June.

 The parade starts at 11 am in the 'Gayborhood' (Locust Street between 12th and 13th streets).
 It then marches through Midtown Village and Old City.

 The parade concludes at Penn’s Landing at approximately 1 pm where there is a festival.